Fahnbulleh's 200m final 'a B minus at best'

 South Africa's Luxolo Adams, the continent's other representative in the men's 200m final, had the fastest reaction time on the track but quickly faded and finished eighth in a time of 20.47.

-"I feel like that's mostly where my competitors are doing quite well.
-I just need to work on that, and anything is possible.
-Because it's not like I'm far away.
-I just need to work on small things, and I'll get to the top."
+"I just need to work on that and anything is possible.
+It's not like I'm far away.
+I just need to work on small things and I'll get to the top."

 Cheptegei still in hunt for double